 BU entities may use our indicia to promote their activities on posters advertising events, programs, etc., and brochures, stationery, etc., but must adhere to the BU brand and identity standards.
 Logos and University indicia are available for staff and faculty to download from this site using their Kerberos login, with the exception of athletics marks.

 The following nine BU Athletics marks have been approved for internal use.

-All requests and design approval for use of athletics marks should be submitted through the Collegiate Licensing Company website.
-The CLC will provide authorized manufacturers with the high-res files required for production.
+All requests and design approval for use of athletics marks should be submitted through the IMG College Licensing website.
+IMGCL will provide authorized manufacturers with the high-res files required for production.

 To ensure quality, consistency, and the appropriateness of a product’s design, purchases from non-BU agencies or providers must be made from approved or licensed vendors—even when products are royalty-exempt.
-The CLC maintains a searchable approved vendor list through its official buyers’ guide, the Collegiate Licensee Search.
+IMGCL maintains a searchable approved vendor list through its official buyers’ guide, the IMG College Licensing Licensee Search.

 All BU schools, colleges, departments, centers, institutes, and organizations that produce publications must require any advertisers of products bearing University indicia in publications or in athletic or special event programs to be licensed.

 Registered student organizations are considered Boston University entities, and are exempt from royalties for products that are not for resale.
 However, any uses of BU’s registered marks and logos must be approved beforehand by the Student Activities office.
 Products must be ordered from approved licensed vendors.
 IMG College Licensing will provide vendors with the high-res files for production.
 The Student Activities office maintains a vendor book to help students find suitable vendors.
 Any use of BU marks and logos must conform to BU’s brand identity standards.